ABOUT FINVARRA'S WREN

 An extraordinary singer, percussionist and musician, Cheryl provides the rhythmic pulse behind the band's fiery tune sets on the bodhran.
 Her playing is at times subtle and tastefully understated in keeping with an older traditional style, but when the tunes get hot and the craic is fierce, the playful, walloping drive of her bodhran keeps the whole thing rolling.
 She also brings to the band a unique style of Appalachian dulcimer playing.
 Ethereal and delicate, her playing composes an intricate texture behind the music.
 Always in search of the obscure song, she peruses field recordings and invariably brings neglected gems to add to the Wren Band song bag.

-Alison's has been described by the Irish Echo as "a brilliant fiddler, who sometimes flashes an aggressive drive".
-As a child, she learned from Irishman Mick Gavin, whose lovely Clare fiddling is imprinted on Alison's musical style.
+Alison has been described by the Irish Echo as "a brilliant fiddler, who sometimes flashes an aggressive drive".
+As a child, she learned from fiddler Mick Gavin, whose lovely Clare fiddling is imprinted on Alison's musical style.
 She is deeply interested in the older generation of Irish musicians, counting luminaries such as Tommy Potts, Seamus Ennis, Paddy Carty and Bobby Casey as influences.
 She has had the honor of performing at the Irish Embassy in Washinton D.C., the Kennedy Center, and concerts and festivals across the country.
-When she isn't performing, she is a highly sought after music teacher, and has been invited to teach at the O'Flaherty Irish Music Retreat, the Riley School of Irish Music, the Austin Celtic Festival, and many more.
+When she isn't performing, she is a highly sought after music teacher, and has been invited to teach at the O'Flaherty Irish Music Retreat, the St. Louis Tionol, the West Coast Tionol, and many more.